 “One hundred percent of that information was pretty new to me,” he said of the course.
 “The biggest benefit of that was patient care got so much better.”

 When Piper joined the Army in 2009, he served as an infantry medic in Germany.
 He said he always felt comforted to know that there were flight medics ready to care for and support him.

 “It was knowing that even on our worst days it would be a little better knowing we had someone that would support us,” he said.

 According to the DUSTOFF Association website, DUSTOFF was the radio call sign for the first aeromedical helicopter evacuation unit in Vietnam, which arrived there in 1962.
 The DUSTOFF organization’s motto is Dedicated Unhesitating Service to Our Fighting Forces.
-Associate Professor and Emergency Health Sciences Chair Lance Villers said the award is recognized by the Army.
+Lance Villers, associate professor and Chair of the Department of Emergency Health Sciences, said the award is recognized by the Army.

 “As a profession, there are relatively few advanced degreed faculty around the country and even more so at the doctorate level,” Villers said.
 “This is because the profession is fairly young and it’s a newly developing profession, and having EMS faculty with advanced education credentials is relatively rare.”